openmhealth/web-visualizations/README.md

 ##Installation

-To use the library,
+To run the library,

 * Install [Node.js](https://docs.npmjs.com/getting-started/installing-node), which comes with [npm](https://www.npmjs.com/)
 * Install [Bower](http://bower.io/) to manage this library's dependencies
     * `npm install -g bower`
-    * if you get a permission error, use `sudo`
+    * If you get a permission error, use `sudo`
 * Clone this repository
     * `git clone https://github.com/openmhealth/web-visualizations.git`
-* Navigate to the root level of this repository and install the project's dependencies with Bower
+* Navigate to the cloned repository and install the project's dependencies with Bower
     * `bower install`
-* Then check out the demo in the `demo` directory
+* Open `charts.html` in the `demo` directory

 If you want to modify or contribute to this library,

-* Navigate to the root level of this repository and install the development dependencies using npm
+* Navigate to the cloned repository and install the development dependencies using npm
     * `npm install`
+* Make your changes
-* Now you can run [gulp](http://gulpjs.com/) to publish your edits to the `dist` directory
+* To publish your changes to the `dist` directory, run [gulp](http://gulpjs.com/)
     * `gulp`
-* Or you can let gulp watch for changes in the background and update `dist` as needed
+* To let gulp watch for changes in the background and update `dist` as needed
     * `gulp watch`

 ##Building a chart